SumitDey2021/azure-quickstart-templates/sap-ilm-store/README.md

 During the deployment, if you get an error with code `InvalidPrincipalId`, then it is likely that the Principal Id provided for the parameter **"Principal ID of the Azure Active Directory Application"** is either empty of incorrect.
 Please refer to the [Prerequisites section](https://github.com/SumitDeySAP/azure-quickstart-templates/tree/patch-1/sap-ilm-store#Prerequisites) above to determine the correct value for this parameter.

 For other errors, please refer to Microsoft documentation.

+## Notes

+The scripts are provided as-is without warranty of any kind, either expressed or implied, including any implied warranties of fitness for a particular purpose, mechantability, or non-infringement.

 `Tags: SAP, Information Lifecycle Magagement, ILM, Store`